Prompt Library · 36 prompts

 Prepare for a difficult conversation

-Opening, key points, anticipated reactions and a constructive ending — for tough but necessary conversations.
+Opening, key points, anticipated reactions, and constructive closing — for tough but necessary conversations.

 Communication

-I'm about to have a difficult conversation with [relationship: manager, partner, friend, family member etc.].
+I am going to have a difficult conversation with [relation: manager, partner, friend, family member etc.].

 What I want to achieve: [what do you want the conversation to lead to?]

-What I'm worried about: [what are you afraid they might react with?]
+What I am worried about: [what are you afraid they will react with?]

-My relationship with the person: [what does your relationship look like?]
+My relationship to the person: [what does your relationship look like?]

 Help me: